 In preparation for leading a guided walk of Thaxted for the Essex Federation of the WEA I spent a lovely summer’s day with a friend, exploring the town and planning a route, and taking lots of photos! (see below)

-I’ve visited the town quite a few times over the years, and for this trip I’d already done some research on the Thaxted website, so I had an idea of where to explore.
+I’d visited the town quite a few times over the years, and I’d already done some research on the Thaxted website and my extensive(!) collection of books on Essex, so I already had an idea of where to explore.

-We stood outside the home of Gustav Holt, composer of the Planet Suite lived.
+We started outside the house of Gustav Holt, composer of ‘The Planet Suite’ (which includes the tune to ‘I Vow To Thee My Country’).
 He lived in Thaxted from 1917 to 1925.

-We then walked up the High Street, past the timber framed Guildhall and along a lane with the great name of Fishmarket Street.
+We then walked up the High Street, past the icon timber-framed Guildhall and along a lane with the great name of Fishmarket Street.

 At the top of the lane is John Webb’s windmill.
 It’s sometimes open to the public, but hasn’t been during the pandemic, and there’s no information on the Thaxted website about when it will next be open.
 You can walk around the outside of it though.

 We then went for a short walk around the fields.
 Thaxted is quite high – for Essex, which is one of the reasons why the windmill is there.
 It’s also in the middle of very productive farming country, and we had great views across the Essex countryside.

 After walking around the fields we headed back in to the town, past the very pretty almshouses, which still provide homes for three older people.

 We walked through the churchyard.
 I always find churchyards fascinating, and wonder about the people who are buried there and what their lives were like.